 Aside from directing your attention to Appellate and Supreme Court decisions and scrutinizing their holdings and legal reasoning, how else does your school offer to prepare you for a successful career?

 - Palmer Center for Entrepreneurship - a concentration in the law school which features an entrepreneurship practicum.

 - Straus Dispute Resolution - #1 Rated, Internationally Acclaimed.
 I heard anecdotally (from a Russian whose hometown is Moscow) that Pepperdine is known internationally as the best program for this course of study.

-- Greater Campus- includes MBA, Public Policy, and Education/Psychology programs, plus a divinity school.
-This mix probably enables cross-pollination of ideas and could inspire creativity.
+- Greater Campus- includes MBA, Public Policy, and Education/Psychology programs, and interestingly, a divinity school.
+This mix probably enables cross-pollination of ideas and inspires creativity.

 - Even within our coursework, our professors often highlight practical information.
 We learned about discovery, which constitutes the bulk of a Civil Litigation, in first semester Civil Procedure.
 I hear this is unusual.
 Our professor worked at a litigation boutique and I'm confident her insights will serve us well in practice.